jakeyap/MultiTaskLearning/README.md

 In Kowalczyk et. al. (2019), they framed the problem as a regression problem.
 So their metrics of error are different I guess.
 Accuracy isn't relevant in their use case.
 But they did use other features to get their results (eg. follower count, num likes, account age etc.)

 In the various ModelCs, I tried to make the length task learn faster compared to the stance task.
 I did it by forcing the learning rate of the length loss to be 3x that of the stance loss.
-I'm not sure whether ADAM will screw up this hardcoded behavior though.
+My gut feeling is ADAM will adjust away this hardcoded behavior after several steps though.
+The stance prediction task does miserably in this set up.

 Perhaps it might be easier to do double stepping the length prediction task.
 In pseudo code: